Carpe: Philadelphia Fusion

 After a 15–13 win–loss record in the regular season, the Fusion finished in 10th place and advanced to the play-in tournament for a chance to reach the 2019 playoffs.
 The Fusion's lost their first match, against the Shanghai Dragons, ending their 2019 season.

-Prior to the 2020 season, the Fusion signed Lee to a three-year contract extension through the 2022 season.
-In Week 10 of the regular season, Lee reached two career milestones: he became the first player in Overwatch League history to reach 600 career solo kills in a 3–2 victory over the Paris Eternal, and the following day, he became the first player in Overwatch League history to reach 4,000 final blows in a 3–2 win over the Atlanta Reign.
-At the end of the 2020 regular season, Lee led the league in final blows to death ratio at 2.3, was third in final blows at 1,059, and sixth in damage dealt at 942,383.
+Prior to the 2020 season, the Fusion signed Carpe to a three-year contract extension through the 2022 season.
+In Week 10 of the regular season, Carpe reached two career milestones: he became the first player in Overwatch League history to reach 600 career solo kills in a 3–2 victory over the Paris Eternal, and the following day, he became the first player in Overwatch League history to reach 4,000 final blows in a 3–2 win over the Atlanta Reign.
+At the end of the 2020 regular season, Carpe led the league in final blows to death ratio at 2.3, was third in final blows at 1,059, and sixth in damage dealt at 942,383.
 He received several accolades in the 2020 season: he was named a 2020 All-Star, was awarded a Damage Role Star commendation, and was a 2020 regular season MVP finalist.

-Lee and the Fusion finished the 2020 regular season with the top seed in the North America playoffs.
+Carpe and the Fusion finished the 2020 regular season with the top seed in the North America playoffs.
 The Fusion advanced to the Grand Finals bracket of the playoffs before being swept by both the Shanghai Dragons and Seoul Dynasty.

-In the second week of the 2021 season, Lee reached a career milestone, claiming the 10,000th kill of his OWL career in a win over the Hangzhou Spark.
+In the second week of the 2021 season, Carpe reached a career milestone, claiming the 10,000th kill of his OWL career in a win over the Hangzhou Spark.

-Lee's number 18 jersey was retired by the Fusion on February 27, 2023.
+Carpe's number 18 jersey was retired by the Fusion on February 27, 2023.

 Valorant

-On November 11, 2022, the Fusion announced that Lee had retired from professional Overwatch to join T1's Valorant team.
+On November 11, 2022, the Fusion announced that Carpe had retired from professional Overwatch to join T1's Valorant team.

 National team career

-Lee was selected to play in the 2018 Overwatch World Cup (OWWC) as a member of Team South Korea.
+Carpe was selected to play in the 2018 Overwatch World Cup (OWWC) as a member of Team South Korea.
 After going 5–0 in the group stage in Incheon, South Korea, the team advanced to the knockout stage in Anaheim, California.
-Lee primarily played as Widowmaker throughout the knockout stage, as Team South Korea swept Australia, United Kingdom, and China to win the World Cup title.
-The following year, Lee was again selected to play for Team South Korea in the 2019 Overwatch World Cup as only one of two players to have played for the team before.
+Carpe primarily played as Widowmaker throughout the knockout stage, as Team South Korea swept Australia, United Kingdom, and China to win the World Cup title.
+The following year, Carpe was again selected to play for Team South Korea in the 2019 Overwatch World Cup as only one of two players to have played for the team before.
 The team lost the OWWC for the first time, after losing to Team USA 1–3 in the semifinals; they defeated Team France in the third place match to take home the bronze medal.